115B.30 Eligible injury and damage.

 (3) the injury arises out of an exposure that occurred or is occurring outside the geographical boundaries of the state;

 (4) the injury results from the release of a harmful substance for which the claimant is a responsible person; or

 (5) the injury is an acute disease or condition other than one described in paragraph (a).

 Subd.
-3. Time for filing claim. (a) A claim is not eligible for compensation from the account unless it is filed with the agency within the time provided in this subdivision.
+3. Time for filing claim. (a) A claim is not eligible for compensation from the fund unless it is filed with the agency within the time provided in this subdivision.

 (b) A claim for compensation for personal injury must be filed within two years after the injury and its connection to exposure to a harmful substance was or reasonably should have been discovered.